q8-intouch/Q8Query/readme.md

 5. `only` to fetch certain params only
 6. `expand` to fetch a related model
 7.  `expand` combined with `only` to fetch certain params
+8. hide mutator if not requested by select
 # running tests
 for running the tests use:  `vendor/bin/phpunit` within the package directory or config phpstrom by using the config file `phpunit.xml` within the package dir